 - Add the almond flour.
 Mix with a rubber spatula or a fork until dough forms.
 You might find it easier to lightly knead the dough.

-- Scoop the dough with a 2-tabelspoon cookie scoop.
+- Scoop the dough with a 1.5-tablespoon cookie scoop.
 Shape each cookie with your hands, working the crumbly dough into a smooth ball and then flattening it into a ¼ inch thick cookie, as shown in the video.
-The dough will be very crumbly, but don't worry about it - simply shape it with your hands, using it like you would playdough, until it comes together into a cookie.
-It's a very forgiving dough, and since it does not contain gluten, you don't need to worry about overworking it.

 - Place the cookies on the parchment paper, 1 inch apart.

 - Bake the cookies until they turn golden, about 12 minutes.